fitnr/savi-750/README.md

 <a id="class1"></a>
 ## [Session 1 - October 21](http://fitnr.github.io/savi-750/class1/index.html)
 + Introduction
-+ Data on the web
++ Open data
 + Introduction to mapping and cartography
++ Introduction to CARTO
 + Introduction to HTML and CSS

 #### Assignment